What Is a Bird Habitat?

 Many birds are threatened by habitat destruction and fragmentation that eliminates the necessary undisturbed environments.
 Developmental activities that most impact habitat include:

 - Agricultural use, including clearing habitats for fields or grazing livestock

 - Logging and forest harvesting that removes mature vegetation

 Birds can adapt to habitat changes over time, and may shift their ranges to more suitable locations.
 In some cases, habitat changes can even be beneficial, encouraging the growth of younger plants that may support different bird species.
-Rapid changes - such as caused by human actions - have have drastic consequences, however, and bird populations may plummet if their habitat is no longer suitable or there are no other locations to which they can relocate.
+Rapid changes, such as caused by human actions, can have drastic consequences, however, and bird populations may plummet if their habitat is no longer suitable or there are no other locations to which they can relocate.